midnightntwrk/midnight-architecture/proposals/0018-night-generates-dust.md

 ### Scenario 2: DUST produced for own use

-cNIGHT DUST User wants all of their cNIGHT tokens to always produce DUST and have that DUST accumulated at a specified DUST address on Midnight.
+cNIGHT DUST User wants their cNIGHT tokens to produce DUST and have that DUST accumulated at a specified DUST address on Midnight.

 Correctness criteria: